 Now as we have understood working of Jenkins now let’s see what changes it has made from the earlier way of releasing and deploying an application.
 In the following scenario that is for before and after Jenkins:

 For a distributed environment, Jenkins uses master-slave architecture to manage the builds.
 Here TCP/IP protocol is used to manage communication between master and slave units.
-Jenkins master and slave have following responsibilities:
+Jenkins master and slave have the following responsibilities:

 Jenkin Slave is a Java executable instance that is basically a remote machine.
-Jenkin slave has following characteristics:
+Jenkin slave has the following characteristics:

 Jenkin is a continuous integration tool provides following features for the application deployment:

-Through a DSL Jenkins has introduced version builder that can help you to build, test and deploy various code pipelines.
+Through a DSL Jenkins has introduced a version builder that can help you to build, test and deploy various code pipelines.
 These pipeline scripts are easy to write, manage and execute.
 Parallel builds can be executed through these pipelines.
-You must have the control over how and what you are going to build.
+You must have control over how and what you are going to build.